5 reasons to stop ‘following your passion’ — and what to do instead

 #3 — YOU FAIL TO CONSIDER WHAT YOU WANT

-The problem with this approach is it fails to address the core issue.
-Figuring out what you want.
+The problem with this approach is it skips the most important step: figuring out what you want.

-This is why people leave jobs in search of the ‘right role’, then find they still aren’t satisfied.
-Without a level of self-awareness of what drives you and what you want for your future career, your work won’t be fulfilling or sustainable.
+This is why so many people leave jobs in search of the ‘right role’ — only to find they still aren’t satisfied.
+Without self-awareness: understanding what drives you and what you want for your future, work won’t feel fulfilling or sustainable.

 What to do instead: Flip your focus from trying to ‘find your passion’ to understanding what you want, first.
 Take the time to get to know yourself and your priorities in work and life.